 ➲ To the speedboat tour from Falasarna (Limeniskos)*

-Important Balos Info: The boat ticket is not included in the day tours from Chania and Rethymno and costs about 27-30 € extra.
-Meals are offered on board the ships at an additional cost.
+Important Balos Info: The boat ticket is not included in the day tours from Chania and Rethymno and costs approximately €27–30 extra.
+Food and drinks are available on board the boats for an additional fee.

 ➲ To the private tour with lunch*

-#3 Things to know about Balos in Crete
+#3 Interesting Facts About Balos in Crete

 Balos Hike and Tigani Island

-Island of Imeri Gramvousa and Kastro
+Imeri Gramvousa and Kastro Islands

 Balos Beach Swimming Tips:

-› Beach loungers: Pair with umbrella from 15 €
+› Beach chairs: Pair with umbrella starting at €15

 ✓ Full coverage & unlimited mileage included